Fatty acids Prices, markets & analysis

 Fatty acids: Market overview

-C18 stearic and oleic fatty acid supply is expected to continue to trend towards a balanced market amid healthy sustained demand in most end-use sectors.
-Tall oil fatty acids (TOFAs) are derived from wood-pulping processes and provide alternative streams for C18s.
-In the US, TOFA supply is expected to continue to lengthen, as producers are operating at high rates to maximise co-product rosin as the Chinese have not been as active in the rosin markets.
+In the US, C18 stearic and oleic fatty acid supply is expected to continue to trend to a balanced market amid healthy sustained demand in most end-use sectors.
+Tall oil fatty acids (TOFAs), which are derived from wood-pulping processes and provide alternative streams for C18s, are expected to continue balanced to long, as producers are operating at high rates.

 News & analysis